 A Vision for a More Robust Post-Quantum Ethereum 3.0

-During Ethereal, Justin Drake from the Ethereum Foundation spoke about the Ethereum 3.0 2027 plan to move from the zk-SNARKs to zk-STARKs protocol.
+During Ethereal, Justin Drake from the Ethereum Foundation revealed the 2027 Ethereum 3.0 plan to move from the zk-SNARKs to zk-STARKs protocol.
 Both techniques allow the prover to convince a verifier about a particular claim by sharing only a proof that backs up the prover’s claim, without sharing any private information.
 These techniques are normally used as a privacy and scalability method to send confidential transactions on Ethereum or as a replacement of BLS signatures for signature aggregation.
 However, zk-SNARKS relies on pairings that are not quantum-resistant. zk-SNARKS uses a trusted setup, which runs the risk of being compromised, compromising the entire system, and allowing the generation of false proofs.